frankiejarrett/woocommerce-countdown-banner/readme.txt

 == Screenshots ==

 1. Display an animated countdown banner in your store for special promotions or launches!
-2. Simply choose a date for your countdown clock.
+2. Simply choose a date and time for your countdown clock.
 3. And easily customize the color of your countdown banner and text.

 == Changelog ==